Weakly Special Manifolds with no rational curves: Remarks on metrics with quasi-negative holomorphic sectional curvature

 Let $U : = \pi^{-1}(X_0^{\circ}) \subseteq X$.
 Let $\eta \in \mathcal{C}_0^{\infty}(U)$ be a smooth cut-off function, compactly supported in $U$.
 Let $F$ denote the (pullback to $U$) of the negatively curved pseudoconvex Finsler metric on $X_0^{\circ}$.
 In particular, the holomorphic sectional curvature (interpreted in the sense of Wu \cite{Wu}) of $\eta F$ is negative on the support of $\eta$.
 We then apply Wu's theorem \cite{Wu} on the holomorphic sectional curvature of the sum of (Finsler) metrics to deduce that the pseudoconvex Finsler metric $\delta + \eta F$ has quasi-negative holomorphic sectional curvature.

-The last assertion follows from a result of Zheng \cite{Zheng}, which states (in particular) that a canonically polarised surface with a K\"ahler metric of non-positive sectional curvature is hyperbolic. \end{proof}
+The last assertion follows from a result of Zheng \cite{Zheng} which states (in particular) that a canonically polarised surface with a K\"ahler metric of nonpositive sectional curvature is hyperbolic. \end{proof}

 From Proposition~\ref{prop:ex+curv} (and motivated by questions in \cite{DiverioSurvey,DT}) we naturally propose the following question:

 \begin{question} Do the projective manifolds $X$ constructed in Theorem~\ref{ex} support K\"ahler or Hermitian metrics of quasi-negative holomorphic sectional curvature? \end{question}